walbeck85/python-oop1-lab/README.md

 In this lab, you will put together everything you've learned so far about Object Orientation in Python.
-You will be building out two classes, a `Book` class and a `Shoe` class.
+You will be building out two classes, a `Book` class and a `Coffee` class.

 ***

 ## Instructions

 This lab is test-driven.
-You will write your code in `lib/book.py` and `lib/shoe.py`.
+You will write your code in `lib/book.py` and `lib/coffee.py`.
 Run the tests and work your way through the test errors one by one until you get everything passing.

 You're also encouraged to look at the test files to see what the tests are